In this article

 Will more states start to offer state-funded health insurance subsidies?

 Other states may start to offer state-funded health insurance subsidies.
 Most of the states listed above have debuted their plans in just the last few years, and others might join them.
-For example, Rhode Island is considering legislation in 2024 that would create state-funded premium subsidies and cost-sharing reductions.6
+For example, as noted above, New York will debut additional state subsidies in the fall of 2024.16 And Pennsylvania is working to create a state-funded subsidy program that the state hopes to debut in the fall of 2025, for coverage effective in 2026.14

-But in general, a state needs to run its own exchange to provide state-funded subsidies, since the federally run HealthCare.gov platform isn’t set up to calculate additional subsidies beyond those provided by the federal government.
-There are a total of 19 state-run exchanges as of the 2024 plan year, although that number is expected to increase over time (Georgia will have a state-run exchange platform by the fall of 2024, and Illinois will have one by the fall of 2025).
+In general, a state needs to run its own exchange to provide state-funded subsidies, since the federally run HealthCare.gov platform isn’t set up to calculate additional subsidies beyond those provided by the federal government.
+There are a total of 19 state-run exchanges as of the 2024 plan year, although that number is expected to increase over time.
+For example, Georgia will have a state-run exchange platform by the fall of 2024, Illinois will have one by the fall of 2025, and Oregon plans to be running its own exchange platform by the fall of 2026.18

 How much could I save on health insurance with state subsidies?